im-prajwal/AHB2APB_Bridge/README.md

 Results:

-i) Designed a synthesizable RTL of AHB2APB Bridge using Verilog.
+• Designed a synthesizable RTL of AHB2APB Bridge using Verilog.

-ii) Designed AHB Master and APB Slave interfaces to initiate transactions over the bridge.
+• Designed AHB Master and APB Slave interfaces to initiate transactions over the bridge.

-iii) Wrote a Verilog Testbench to verify  functionality of the bridge with Single Read and Single Write Transfers.
+• Wrote a Verilog Testbench to verify  functionality of the bridge with Single Read and Single Write Transfers.